peytoncordero/DRI25/command-line.md

 ![The image shows how the nano editor, which is open with this command, looks](/images/command-line/nano.png "Nano")

- Once you are in the document, navigate the text with the keyboard arrows.
+Once you are in, navigate the text with the keyboard arrows.
 Then change the information for:

 ```console
 pwd     prints the working directory